PitilessPeanut/IncludeAI/README.md

 ```
 Some initial tests suggest that past a number of iterations of about 8-9000 (and ~600000+ nodes), the AI becomes effectively undefeatable (in Yavalath!).
 These numbers may vary depending on your game/usecase/etc.
-**The key idea is to push any trap state to a depth beyond the search "horizon", thereby reducing the likelihood of its selection to 0%! **[^2]
+**The key idea is to push any trap state to a depth beyond the search "horizon", thereby reducing the likelihood of its selection to 0%! **[^3]

 ### Neural Network implementation
 Unlike traditional feed-forward networks, the one included in this library does not feature 'layers' in the classical sense.
 Instead it is implemented as a sparse graph with the possibility for nodes to be connected randomly or even cyclically!
-This style of implementation allows for more flexibility to be molded for any given problem domain as opposed to the rigid structure of a layered network.
+This style of implementation allows for more flexibility for different game styles as opposed to the rigid structure of a layered network.
+Note that the network is specifically designed to work with the MCTS loop such that if you call `float *result = nn.evaluate(...);`, the first `result[0]` will contain the value estimation for the current player, while the remaining `result[1...]` will contain the policy vector (move probabilities) for the moves in the current position.

 ### Limitations / Assumtions
 While there is no limitation on the number of players (2,3,4...), and it is possible for a player to take two consecutive turns, it is assumed that each player plays one move/action before ending their turn (see note below!).
 That means that compound moves, such as moving 4 steps forward and 1 step left should be consolidated into a single move instead of taking 5 turns!